 Access Control & Security Upgrade - This project is to upgrade and expand access control and security systems for City buildings.
 Over the past five years, the City has consolidated access control systems for better control and greater efficiency.
 The City Administration building is in need of additional doors and security cameras to be able to effectively lock down and provide enhanced security to employees and visitors.
 Work was started in the in the fall of 2017 and will be completed by the fall of 2019.

 Police Mobile Video Replacement- City Council awarded an agreement with Watchguard Inc in July 2019 to purchase new patrol vehicles mobile video recording system .
-The current system is over five years old and has reached its end of life.
-Implementation should begin in October and finish by December 2019.
+City staff completed the replacement of all vehicle mobile recording units in the spring of 2020.

-Police Mobile Computer Replacement- The City is in the process of replacing all Police mobile computers with new Getac mobile tablets.
-The current computers are 5 years old and have reached the end of their useful life.
+Police Mobile Computer Replacement- The City completed the replacement of all Police mobile computers with new Getac mobile tablets in August of 2019.
 The new computers have a wide screen monitor which helps with viewing more additional information and in an more efficient manner.
-Implementation is currently in progress and is expected to be complete by the end of July 2019.
+Implementation was completed in July of 2019 with 39 Police vehicles receiving new mobile computers.